AdobeDocs/experience-platform.fr-FR/help/destinations/catalog/cloud-storage/amazon-kinesis.md

 >[!IMPORTANT]
 >
->Real-time CDP needs `write` permissions on the bucket object where the export files will be delivered.
+>Platform needs `write` permissions on the bucket object where the export files will be delivered.

 -->